helloworld-studio/nom/README.md

 # Nom - Solana Token Monitor

-A real-time Solana token monitoring application that tracks new token launches from Raydium LetsBonk Launchpad, providing analytics and AI-powered insights.
+A real-time Solana token monitoring application that tracks new token launches from Raydium LetsBonk Launchpad, providing analytics and soon will support AI-powered insights.

 ## Features
 §